 Day 5: Varanasi (B L D)

 Early morning transfer to the river Ghat for the boat ride on the sacred river Ganges to see the cremation ghats and witness the living traditions of one of the world’s oldest and most important religions.
 Board a boat with your guide and proceed to the middle of the river, where at sunrise the sight unfolds before you.
 While walking down visit Vishwanath Temple – Dedicated to Lord Shiva, this temple is the most sacred shrine in Varanasi.
-After the early tours, return back to the hotel for breakfast and some time at leisure.
+After the early tours, return back to the hotel for breakfast.

 After lunch at the hotel, excursion to visit SARNATH, a Mecca of Buddhism.